microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

         ![](../../documents/media/enable-semantic-search.png)

-    *   Create Search Index, Sematic Configuration and Index a few documents.
+    *   Create Search Index, Sematic Configuration and Index a few documents using automated script.
+The script can be run multiple times without any side affects.
         Run the below commands from cmd prompt to conifgure python environment.
+Conda is optional if running in Azure Cloud Shell or if an isolated python environment is needed.

             git clone <repo>